Intermesh/groupoffice7-docs/docs/02_Webclient/01_Creating_a_module/03_Band_view.md

 # Create band controller

-The controller will take the band ID from $stateParams and read it into the model.
+The controller will take the band ID from '$stateParams' and read it into the model.

 Create 'ux/tutorial/modules/bands/controller/band.js':